 The Technical Working Group on Open Energy Market Design and Policy was tasked with examining issues related to the structure and design for both wholesale and retail markets should ECI successfully pass again in November 2018.
-The TWG was also tasked with studying issues and solutions surrounding Provider of Last Resort (POLR) services.
+The TWG on Open Energy Market Design and Policy was also tasked with studying issues and solutions surrounding Provider of Last Resort (POLR) services.
 Representatives from seven organizations provided presentations to the TWG.
-Additionally, each member of the TWG participated in the full Committee on Energy Choice, which was also presented with information pertaining to retail and wholesale market structure.
+Additionally, each member of the Technical Working Group participated in the full Committee on Energy Choice, which was also presented with information pertaining to retail and wholesale market structure.